thedannyliu/MobileSAM_Finetune/Finetune_Seg_Everything.md

 1. **SegmentEverythingDataset** — loads all masks of an image and the grid prompts.
 2. **Prediction** — for every grid point the model predicts three candidate masks (`multimask_output=True`).
-3. **Matching** — the IoU of each candidate against every ground-truth mask is computed.
-If the best IoU is above `0.5` the candidate is matched to that mask, otherwise it is treated as background.
+3. **Matching** — the IoU of each candidate against every ground-truth mask is computed and a Hungarian assignment selects the best one-to-one pairs.
+Assigned pairs with IoU ≥ `0.5` are treated as foreground while the rest are background.
 4. **Loss**
    - For each candidate: `BCE * w_bce + Focal * w_focal + Dice * w_dice`.
    - IoU prediction is supervised with MSE (`w_iou`).